-A rear bag or rest used with a bipod follow the same rules as with a pedestal rest.
+A rear bag or rest used with a bipod follow the same rules as with a pedestal rest, except where noted specifically in 8.2.

 None of the competitor's equipment may be attached to the bench.

 Clamping definition in context - clamping in a front rest or pedestal in competition is attaching a rifle to a very heavy weight, often exceeding ten kilograms.
 This act has the potential to reduce or even negate rifle recoil and is forbidden.